This post has been sponsored by Chesapeake Bay Candle.

 To elevate your meditation routine, carry a roll-on essential oil or solid perfume with you and massage a little over your pulse points beforehand.
 If you work from home, set the stage with an aromatherapy candle.
 Rose is one of my personal favorites for afternoons as it’s both calming and uplifting, and Chesapeake Bay Candle’s new Stillness + Purity candle captures it perfectly.
 It features a blend of Moroccan rose, along with fresh peony and soft muguet petals over top of resinous oud, musk, and golden amber.
 Combined, it creates a very fresh and feminine yet grounding scent.
 Prefer more masculine, earthy scents?
 Try Confidence + Freedom (my boyfriend loves this one!).
 It mingles airy and aquatic notes of ozone and crystal marine with calming lavender, sage, white cedar, oak moss, patchouli, and oriental spice.
 It’s a great spirit-lifter!

 Many of us spend a good portion of our daily lives sitting down.
 The latest research tells us that this can be detrimental to our bodies.
 In fact, some studies have found that even if you exercise daily, long periods of sitting can still cause health issues (4).
 So instead of staying planted in your desk chair and watching YouTube videos at lunch (or going straight back to work – come on, you deserve a break, no matter how busy you are!), go for a quick walk around the building, parking lot, over to the nearly coffee shop (and get a group together for extra motivation!).
 Or better yet, find a nearby nature trail and use this time to both move and meditate.
 If it’s too chilly outside, it’s time to get creative!
-Steal yourself a call room or empty conference room for 5 minutes and run through a quick yoga routine, or take a leisurely walk up and down the stairs while listening to music or taking a call.
+Steal yourself a call room or empty conference room and run through a quick yoga routine, or take a leisurely walk up and down the stairs while listening to music or taking a call.

 Evening Tea Meditation